pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit add-squish-costumes >}}

-To respond to a broadcast a Sprite has to use ``when_I_receive``.
+To respond to a broadcast, a Sprite uses ``when_I_receive``.

-{{< commit import-when-i-receive >}}

 When the bunny sprite sees the squishing broadcast I want to change to a costume that matches the direction that the bunny was already facing.
 I can look up the name of the current costume and then add "_squished" to get the name of a new costume.

 {{< commit act-on-squish >}}